CSS: Simple Rules for Better Organization and More Efficiency

 }

-I know that other sorting methods (or none at all) have some friends, too, but it may be claimed that this is indeed simple and straightforward once you get used to it – which happens quickly.
+I know that other sorting methods (or no sorting at all) have friends, too, but I’m certain that this is the simplest and most straightforward one.

 Example